 One can be assured that the connecting client is capable of representing UTF-8 and other multibyte character encodings by the Environment variable LANG.
-If this is not possible, there is an alternative method:
+If this is not possible or reliable, there is an intrusive detection method demonstrated in the example program detect-multibyte.py.